ORBNETSYS/i-PRO-Active-Guard-Public/readme.md

 - Fixed: Updating an existing face registration doesnt override the representative face
 - Fixed: Person registration window
 - Fixed: Panel re-sizing
-- Fixed: Edit people watchlists UI fixes
+- Fixed: Edit people watchlists UI
 - Fixed: Issue #32 Attribute shown in people registration from Actions is not correct
 - Fixed: Issue #34 Registered parameter for face watchlist need to be shown for update face registration window
 - Fixed: Issue #36 "Cameras" in People watchlist does not work for new registration and update